dumpeldown/tcx-hr-merger/README.md

 4. The iso-timestamps are truncated to remove seconds, as the watch passivly only reports the heartrate every 2 minutes.
 5. The timestamps are matches with the timestamps of the activity data.
 6. The heartrate data is added to the CSV file.
-7. Missing heartrate data is linearly interpolated and added to the CSV, see `interpHR.py` for the interpolation function.
+7. Missing heartrate data is interpolated using [Cubic Spline](https://mathworld.wolfram.com/CubicSpline.html) and added to the CSV, see `interpHR.py` for the interpolation implementation.
 8. The CSV file is converted back to TCX.
 The original XML headers and footers are copied to the new TCX file, keeping the metadata intact.

 ## Acknowledgements